theRealRobG/SCTE35Parser/README.md

 let spliceInfoSection = try SpliceInfoSection(base64String: base64String)
 ```

 Errors can be thrown if there are some issues with the provided SCTE-35 message that invalidate the parsing.
-If an error is thrown it will be a [`ParserError`](./Sources/SCTE35Parser/Errors/ParserError.swift).
+If an error is thrown it will be a [`SCTE35ParserError`](./Sources/SCTE35Parser/Errors/SCTE35ParserError.swift).
+This is a wrapper `struct` that includes the thrown `error`, as well as the first "non-fatal" error that was stored during parsing.
+When using the `SCTE35ParserError` as `NSError`, the `underlyingError` will be stored in `userInfo[NSUnderlyingErrorKey]`.

+The parser also keeps a storage of `nonFatalErrors`.
+The idea here is that there may be some inconsistencies in the SCTE-35 message (e.g. mis-match between declared `SpliceCommand` length and parsed length), but the message on the whole is still parsable, and so instead of killing the whole parse by throwing, the error is just logged to the `nonFatalErrors` instead.

 There is also an initialiser provided for hex encoded strings `init(hexString: String) throws`, as exampled below.
 ```swift